ViralPlateViralPlate

 A strong sample pack should include:

 ViralPlate is currently collecting free sample pack requests for restaurants.
-Submit one dish or offer on the homepage, or read what goes inside a restaurant campaign pack.
+Submit one verified dish or offer through the restaurant social media content generator, or read what goes inside a restaurant campaign pack.
+Qualified requests may receive a manually reviewed first draft during the validation period; this is not a promise of views, orders, rankings, platform placement, or guaranteed delivery for every request.

 FAQ: Restaurant Marketing Ideas